 On-Screen Help Toggle

-This will turn on and off the on-screen help in the main views.
+This will toggle the on-screen help in the main views.
 There are little grey question marks with information when hovered over.

 Hover on me!